pkasila/gorm-crypto/README.md

 # How to use it?
 ## Initialize
-First of all you need to initialize the library.
+First of all you need to initialize the library **before migrating models**.
 To do so, you need to decide which algorithm you want to use.
 (By the way, it's possible to select serializer/deserialize, so in the future you will be able to customize your flow even more).
 ### RSA
 If you want to use RSA, then you need to generate or load key pair and initialize library with `algorithm.RSA` with your private and public keys.
-To do so, you can simply run code **like** this (you can also use different public and private key files) in your app **before migrating models**:
+To do so, you can simply run code **like** this (you can also use different public and private key files) in your app:
 ```golang
 var privateKey *rsa.PrivateKey
 var publicKey *rsa.PublicKey